-Initial Classification by Integrity Commissioner Sec.
-2
+Classification by Integrity Commissioner

-- 2. (1) Upon receipt of the request, the Integrity Commissioner shall make an initial classification to determine if the matter is, on its face, a complaint with respect to non-compliance with the Code and not covered by other legislation or other Council policies as described in subsection (3). - (2) If the complaint is not, on its face, a complaint with respect to non-compliance with the Code or the complaint is covered by other legislation or a complaint procedure under another Council policy, the Integrity Commissioner shall advise the complainant in writing as follows: - (a) if the complaint on its face is an allegation of a criminal nature consistent with the Criminal Code of Canada, the complainant shall be advised that if the complainant wishes to pursue any such allegation, the complainant must pursue it with the appropriate police force; - (b) if the complaint on its face is with respect to non-compliance with the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be advised that the matter will be referred for review to the City Clerk; - (c) if the complaint on its face, is with respect to non-compliance with a more specific Council policy with a separate complaint
+- 2. (1) Upon receipt of the request, the Integrity Commissioner shall make an initial classification to determine if the matter is, on its face, a complaint with respect to non-compliance with the Code and not covered by other legislation or other Council policies as described in subsection (3). - (2) If the complaint, on its face, is not a complaint with respect to non-compliance with the Code or another Council policy governing ethical behaviour or the Municipal Conflict of Interest Act, or if the complaint is covered by other legislation, the Integrity Commissioner shall advise the complainant in writing as follows: - (a) if the complaint on its face is an allegation of a criminal nature consistent with the Criminal Code of Canada, the complainant shall be advised that if the complainant wishes to pursue any such allegation, the complainant must pursue it with the appropriate police force; - (b) if the complaint on its face is with respect to non-compliance with the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be advised that the matter will be referred for review to the City Clerk; and - (c) the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to process,

-- procedure, the complainant shall be advised that the matter will be processed under that procedure; and - (d) in other cases, the complainant shall be advised that the matter, or part of the matter, is not within the jurisdiction of the Integrity Commissioner to process, with any additional reasons and referrals as the Integrity Commissioner considers appropriate. - (e) If the Integrity Commissioner receives a complaint during a municipal election year respecting a member who is seeking re-election and he is of the opinion that it is politically motivated, he may stay the investigation until after the new Council takes office or dismiss it if he concludes it is specious. - (3) The Integrity Commissioner may report to Council that a specific complaint is not within the jurisdiction of the Integrity Commissioner. - (4) The Integrity Commissioner shall report annually to Council on complaints not within the jurisdiction of the Integrity Commissioner, but, where possible, shall not disclose information that could identify a person concerned.
+- with any additional reasons and referrals as the Integrity Commissioner considers appropriate.
+The Integrity Commissioner may proceed with that part of the complaint that is within jurisdiction. - (d) If the Integrity Commissioner receives a complaint during a municipal election year respecting a member who is seeking re-election and he is of the opinion that it is politically motivated, he may stay the investigation until after the new Council takes office or dismiss it if he concludes it is specious. - (3) The Integrity Commissioner may report to Council that a specific complaint is not within the jurisdiction of the Integrity Commissioner. - (4) The Integrity Commissioner shall report annually to Council on complaints not within the jurisdiction of the Integrity Commissioner, but, where possible, shall not disclose information that could identify a person concerned.